fredcooke/emstudio/README.md

 #### Linux:

-A few packages are needed to compile EMStune.
-In Ubuntu:
+A few packages are needed to compile EMStudio.
+In Debian/Ubuntu/Mint:

-$ sudo apt-get update
+* sudo apt-get update
-$ sudo apt-get install build-essential libqt4-dev libqt4-opengl-dev libqt4-opengl-dev qt4-qmake libqwt-dev libqt4-declarative libqjson-dev freeglut3-dev pkg-config
+* sudo apt-get install build-essential libqt4-dev libqt4-opengl-dev libqt4-opengl-dev qt4-qmake libqwt-dev libqt4-declarative libqjson-dev freeglut3-dev pkg-config

 Once this has completed (or the equivalant packages on your own distro), you can then clone the repository and build it.